NEIWPCC COVID-19 VACCINATION POLICY

 Denis Cuevas

-Denis Cuevas has worked in the public sector for over 20 years and serves as General Manager of the City of Waterbury, Water Pollution Control Department since 2009.
+Denis Cuevas has worked in the public sector for more than 20 years and serves as general manager of the City of Waterbury, Water Pollution Control Department since 2009.
 He is the current President of the Connecticut Association of Water Pollution Control Authorities (CAWPCA).
-His experience has focused on managing the Water Pollution Treatment Facility with a design flow of 27 million gallons a day, collection system that includes 20 pump stations and 330 miles of collection system infrastructure.
-He is responsible in managing the design and construction of wastewater infrastructure projects including the phosphorous reduction project currently under construction.
-Denis graduated with bachelor’s degree in civil engineering from University of Connecticut and is a licensed Professional Engineer in CT.
+His experience has focused on managing the Water Pollution Treatment Facility with a design flow of 27 million gallons a day, and a collection system that includes 20 pump stations and 330 miles of collection system infrastructure.
+Cuevas is responsible in managing the design and construction of wastewater infrastructure projects including the phosphorous reduction project currently under construction.
+He graduated with a bachelor’s degree in civil engineering from the University of Connecticut and is a licensed professional engineer in Connecticut.

 Jane K. Stahl

 Jane Stahl has over thirty years of experience as an environmental policymaker, regulator and consultant.
-As Deputy Commissioner of the Connecticut Department of Environmental Protection, Ms. Stahl was responsible for the State’s Air, Waste, Water and Long Island Sound Programs.
+As Deputy Commissioner of the Connecticut Department of Environmental Protection, Stahl was responsible for the state’s Air, Waste, Water and Long Island Sound Programs.
 She now brings the breadth and depth of knowledge acquired through her leadership of those programs to private and public entities engaged in project development, permitting, enforcement, rulemaking and policy development issues in the realms of energy, environmental protection and natural resource management and land use.
-Though it seems like ancient history, Ms. Stahl received a B.A in Environmental Studies from the State University of New York (SUNY) Stony Brook, an M.S. in Natural Resource Policy and Management from the University of Michigan, and her J.D. from the UConn School of Law.
+Stahl received a bachelor’s in environmental studies from the State University of New York (SUNY) Stony Brook, an a Master of Science in natural resource policy and management from the University of Michigan, and her J.D. from the UConn School of Law.